 Like Lew, Robert Ingersoll traveled in powerful circles.
 Walt Whitman considered Ingersoll the greatest orator of his time and stated: “It should not be surprising that I am drawn to Ingersoll, for he is Leaves of Grass… He lives, embodies, the individuality, I preach.
 I see in [him] the noblest specimen—American-flavored—pure out of the soil, spreading, giving, demanding light.”
 Ingersoll later delivered the eulogy at Whitman’s funeral.

 Ingersoll’s Continuing Legacy

 Ingersoll died in 1899 and was buried in Arlington National Cemetery.
 In 1902, a twelve volume set of his complete works was published.
-In the early 20th century he was referenced in works by authors such as William Faulkner, Sherwood Anderson, Sinclair Lewis, and P.G.
-Wodehouse.
+In the early 20th century, authors such as William Faulkner, Sherwood Anderson, Sinclair Lewis, and P.G.
+Wodehouse referenced Ingersoll.

 As Robert Ingersoll once said: “There are in nature neither rewards nor punishments, there are consequences.”
 How interesting that one of the consequences of a conversation on a train in the 1870s questioning the divinity of Christ led to the creation of a work like Ben-Hur.